Thalía: 1994–1999: International breakout

 In 1994, during the successful transmission of Marimar, Thalía signed a contract with the record label EMI to prepare her fourth studio album that was entitled En éxtasis.
 The album was released in October 1995.
 En éxtasis was produced with the aid of celebrated producers such as Emilio Estefan, Jr. (husband of the famous Cuban singer Gloria Estefan) and Óscar López.
 The album spawned a total of seven singles including "Piel morena", "Amándote", "María la del barrio", "Quiero hacerte el amor", "Gracias a Dios, "Me Faltas Tú" and "Lágrimas".
 Piel morena became a huge international hit apart from being voted as the best Spanish song ever in the United States from a poll released by mass media company Univision.
 It must also be added that Thalía was more oriented to the latin pop music genre in that album, even though it was influenced by various music genres.
 Amandote became a number 1 hit in various radio stations in the Philippines in 1996, along with her phenomenal superstardom accompanied by her historic Manila tour.
 It was described by Philippine media as tantamount to that of Pope John Paul II's 1995 Manila visit.

 The broadcast of the telenovelas María Mercedes, Marimar and María la del barrio had already converted Thalía to a global television phenomenon by the end of 1996.
 In January 1997, she released her first compilation album entitled Nandito Ako, which contains four songs recorded in Filipino, five English versions from various tracks from the album En éxtasis and a Spanish remix of the song Amándote.
 The only single that was released from this album was Nandito Ako.
-The album became a commercial success in the Philippines as a result of Thalía's growing popularity, reaching platinum status set by the Philippine Association of the Record Industry.
-En éxtasis was her first album that was released worldwide, reaching gold, platinum or multi-platinum status in more than 20 countries.
+The album became a commercial success in the Philippines as a result of Thalía's growing popularity.
+En éxtasis was her first album that was released worldwide, reaching gold, and platinum in various countries.